 All graduate assistants should treat their work assignment as a professional job and part of their graduate education.
 Supervisor requests should be honored and carried out in a professional manner.
 Graduate assistants classified as .25 FTE are expected to work 10 hours per week and as .50 FTE to work 20 hours per week.
-There may be weeks you will work more or less depending on your assignment, but over the term you should average the appropriate number of hours.
-It is recommended that you keep a record of your hours and tasks and provide a copy to your supervisor periodically.
-The copy machines are available for your assistantship use only and require a copy code, which should be obtained from your supervisor.
-All supplies needed for your assistantship should be obtained from your supervisor.
+There may be weeks a student will work more or less depending on the assignment, but over the term they should average the appropriate number of hours.
+It is recommended that students keep a record of their hours and tasks and provide a copy to their supervisor periodically.
+If a student is unable to complete the expected number of hours in one or more weeks, or there are uncompleted hours at the end of the semester, then those hours need to be made up.
+The student and supervisor should come to a written agreement about the number of hours to be made up and the timeline for doing so.
+The student will be expected to honor that agreement and to document in writing how and when the hours are completed.

+The copy machines are available for assistantship use only and require a copy code, which should be obtained from a supervisor.
+All supplies needed for an assistantship should also be obtained from a supervisor.

-If you have concerns or complaints about your employment or your supervisor, please contact the Division Chair or the Graduate Director.
+If a student has concerns or complaints about their employment or their supervisor, please contact the Division Chair or the Graduate Director.
 If a resolution cannot be achieved, this matter will then be forwarded to the Norton School Director.